 Remember, these facets are just the beginning.
 The more aspects you include, the more prepared and on track you will be in the podcast production process.

 Other Things to Consider:

-There are many free and paid project management tools that can help you build a podcast editorial calendar.
+- There are many free and paid project management tools that can help you build a business podcast editorial calendar.
 Even something basic like Google Calendar can be a great way to keep organized.

 The pre-production process of your business podcast can seem overwhelming.
-But, an editorial calendar can help to make sure you never miss a deadline for your business podcast.
+But, a podcast editorial calendar can help to make sure you never miss a deadline and your team stays focused on objectives.
 Feel free to adopt these tips to your workflow or come up with something unique to your business.